BlockSigner/business-guide/source/aes/AESsetup.rst

 **This is what happens next:**

-- Our support team will send you two documents to be signed:
+- You will receive two documents to sign:

-1. Customer Digital Signing Service Acknowledgement and Agreement.
-Please sing this docuemtn with AES or QES.
+1. GlobalSign Schedule C Document (Customer Digital Signing Service Acknowledgement and Agreement).
+Darauf hinweisen, dass der Zeichnungsberechtigter unterschreibt..
-2. GlobalSign Terms of Use.
-Please sign this document with SES, AES or QES.
+Sgn this document with AES or QES.

+Important for the customer: 2.1	Individual Internal Identities (den Kunden darauf hinweisen); 2.2. ist nicht relevant.

+2. GlobalSign Terms of Use

+Sobald wir die Dokumente haben, stellen wir einen Antrag auf Company Vetting (bei GS).

 - Our partner GlobalSign will contact you to verify the company details you have provided.
+If you have a domain, it will be verified separately to prove your control of the ownership.
+(Beweisführung, dass er die Kontrolle über die Domäne hat).
+Das kann etwas mehr Zeit in Anspruch nehmen.

+- Nach erfolgreicher Vetting, kriegt Skribble die Zugangsdaten und richtet FES für Business ein.

+ - Zum Prüfen, dass alles korrekt eingerichtet wurde, erhällt der Administrator eine Signatureinladung.
+Sobald der Admin erfolgreich unterschieben hat, steht FES für Business für alle Skribble Business-Mitglieder bereit.